Compare Zoho vs. Jobber vs. Method:CRM

 Image credit: Zoho

 Zoho is a customer relationship management solution best known for its robust set of features.
+It offers integration with popular apps such as Google Calendar and LinkedIn.
 Their mission is to empower businesses by helping them:

-Despite the multitude of features that are meant to optimize your workflows, it can be hard to scope which can truly help your business and which can’t.
+Despite the multitude of features that are meant to optimize your workflows, it can be hard to scope which can truly help your company and which can’t.

-And when deciding which CRM is the best option, it’s best to focus on features you know will overcome your challenges.
+And when deciding which of the CRM vendors is your best option, it’s best to focus on features that you know will overcome your challenges.

 How Zoho works

-Additionally, Zoho has a drag-and-drop interface editor called Canvas which is meant to simplify customization.
-This feature can be used by non-developers to easily add custom fields or personalize template layouts.
+Additionally, Zoho has a drag-and-drop interface editor called Canvas that’s meant to simplify customization.
+Non-developers can use this feature to easily add custom fields or personalize template layouts.

-One of Zoho’s biggest strengths is its communication features.
-Zoho lets you get in touch with your customers via phone, live chat, email, and social media.
+One of Zoho’s biggest strengths is its communication functionality.
+It lets you get in touch with your customers via phone, live chat, email, and social media.
+Plus, it offers tools for marketing campaigns, reporting, and performance analytics.

-Besides this, Zoho also has many of the features you’d want out of a CRM, namely:
+Besides this, Zoho also has many of the features you’d want from a CRM, such as:

 Jobber overview